Whenever you collect change – maybe in a cup by the front door–you likely already know the benefits of spare change savings.

 You generally don’t miss the coins you drop into your collection each day.
-But, once you get around to putting the whole pile in the bank (or a coin machine), you could end up with a few hundred bucks.
+But once you get around to putting the whole pile in the bank (or a coin machine), you could end up with a few hundred bucks.

-These days spare change saving or “round-up” apps make the process even simpler.
+Today, spare change saving or “round-up” apps make the process even simpler.
 They automatically calculate the difference between the amount you charge on your debit or credit card and the next dollar amount.
 They then divert that virtual change into a savings account.

 Spare change savings (also known as “micro-saving”) can be a great way to kick start your savings and also help you start automating your finances.
 However, not all spare change apps are created equal.